 - Men’s checkups include a rectal exam for prostate or testicular examination if not having a family doctor.

-The visit may be uncomfortable for a lot of people, but it is worth it to make sure you are healthy and fit every step of the way.
+The visit may be uncomfortable for many people, but it is worth it to ensure you are healthy and fit every step of the way.

 Featured Photo by Nicole De Khors from Burst